Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Acknowledgments

 \section{Acknowledgments}

+The author was supported by the CUDAN ERA Chair project for Cultural Data Analytics, funded through the European Union Horizon 2020 research and innovation program (Project No. 810961).
 The author would like to thank Mila Oiva for collaboration on the newsreels topic classification example which became an extended case study in this contribution, providing expertise in interpreting the additional results and feedback; Christine Cuskley for the collaboration on the Twitter paper, one component of which was also used here as an expanded example; Priit Lätti for providing a version of the maritime wrecks dataset, Daniele Monticelli and Novella Tedesco for providing expert evaluation in the English-Italian translation task, Laur Kanger and Peeter Tinits for discussions and for providing the test set for the historical media text filtering task, Oleg Sobchuk and Artjoms Šeļa for providing a test set for the literary genre detection task, and Tanya Escudero for discussions that led to expanding the literature review.
-Thanks for useful discussions and feedback go to Vejune Zemaityte, Mikhail Tamm, and Mark Mets.
-The author is supported by the CUDAN ERA Chair project, funded through the European Union’s Horizon 2020 research and innovation program (Grant No. 810961).
+Thanks for useful discussions and manuscript feedback go to Vejune Zemaityte, Mikhail Tamm, Mark Mets and Karmo Kroos.

 \FloatBarrier